EBI-COMMUNITY/ebi-selecta/README.md

 ### What is SELECTA?
 SELECTA is a rule-based workflow engine which runs analytical pipelines, and was initially developed to manage pipelines specific to the COMPARE community.
 SELECTA is a combined pipeline scheduler, runner and automatic analysis submitter.
-This provides an automated complete processing of COMPARE-specific data, which consolidates different analysis pipelines developed within the COMPARE consortium into a sole computing and COMPARE-data access environment.
+This provides an automated complete processing of datasets, consolidating different analysis pipelines into a sole computing and data access environment.
 Set criteria have been implemented in order to automatically acquire private datahub (group) reads for processing from the European Nucleotide Archive (ENA), with different complexity at the data grouping level.
 This translates to data being processed at the datahub level, which includes various ENA projects with runs associated to these projects.
 However the flexibility of SELECTA also enables for data processing to occur at the study level (including all runs within the study) and at the level of a single run.
-Upon acquiring the relevant data, SELECTA’s rule definition automatically instructs the processing and analysis of the reads.
+Upon acquiring the relevant data, SELECTA’s rule definition automatically instructs the processing and analysis of the reads, against a specific pipeline from those available.
 Finally, automatic submission of analysis results back to the ENA mitigates the burden for a submitter when handling bulk submissions and ensures analysis results are consistently and accurately recorded.

 ---